 ALCC supports projects that advance the DOE mission and further the goals of DOE program offices.
-For 2014 ALCC, projects of special interest to the DOE included the following:
+For 2015 ALCC, projects of special interest to the DOE include the following:

-- Advancing a robust predictive understanding and capability across scales and systems for Earth’s climate and environment
+- Advancing a robust predictive understanding and capability across scales and systems for Climate Science.

-- Broadening the community of researchers capable of using leadership computing resources
+- Broadening the community of researchers capable of using next generation leadership computing resources.